Support, Networking, and Meet Up Groups

 Ages: Women ages 18 and older; with or without disabilities

-Spend some time with women who empower other women – let’s connect with one another and have conversation.
+Spend some time with women who empower other women lets connect with one another and have conversation.
 All women, with and without disabilities, are invited.
 Vulnerability is valued, welcomed, and practiced in the group.
+This group meets in person, but a virtual option is available upon request.
 Bring your own beverages, light food will be provided.
 Please inform us of any dietary preferences or restrictions at least two days in advance.
-For more information or to RSVP, please call or email Emma Burroughs at 314–566–1158.
+To join our email list for updates, or to RSVP, please call or email Emma Burroughs at 3145661158.

 For Siblings of Individuals with Disabilities